lenchv/hive-driver/docs/readme.md

 ## Finalize

-After you finish working with operation, session or client it is better to close it, each of them has a respective method (`close()`).
+After you finish working with the operation, session or client it is better to close it, each of them has a respective method (`close()`).